-5) The minimum provision for on-site car parking for people with disabilities in new development should be appropriately located and represent no less than 6% over and above the standard parking provision, or a provision of one bay, whichever is the most.
-Provision for mobility scooters should be determined on merit - except for Nursing and Residential Care Homes, Sheltered Housing, Extra Care Housing, where no less than 6% over and above the standard parking provision, or a provision of one bay, whichever is the most.
+4) The minimum provision for on-site car parking for people with disabilities in new development (excluding C3 Dwelling Houses) should be appropriately located and represent no less than 6% of the parking provision, or a provision of one bay, whichever is the most.
+Provision for mobility scooters should be determined on merit - except for Nursing and Residential Care Homes, Sheltered Housing, Extra Care Housing, where at least an additional 6% of the parking provision should be provided, or a provision of one bay, whichever is the most.

-^{}An external parking space is typically a minimum of 2.4 x 4.8m in size.
+An external parking space is typically a minimum of 2.4 x 4.8m in size.
 Roadside visitor parking spaces plotted parallel to the highway may well need to be up to 6m in length, but may also be narrower than 2.4m depending on the location.
 Spaces to the side/between flank walls of dwellings should allow additional space for access to the vehicle.
 A minimum of 3m is recommended to accommodate a single space between two dwellings.
 Minimum length of a space in front of a garage and on curtilage parking 5.5m.
 If a driveway is also used as both vehicular and pedestrian access to a dwelling the parking area should have a minimum width of 3.2m.

-^{}Requirement rounded down to the nearest whole number.
+Requirement rounded down to the nearest whole number.
 Where 2 bed flats are proposed the Council will encourage the provision of 1 parking space per flat, with the remainder of the requirement provided as unallocated visitor spaces in close proximity of the units they serve.

-^{}The minimum number of dwellings that will require an additional visitor space is 5.
+The minimum number of dwellings that will require an additional visitor space is 5.
 The requirement for visitor spaces will be rounded to the nearest whole number.